apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // - Realtime Utilizations.
   repeated UpdateNodeInfo updatedNodes = 4;

-  // UtilizationReports for allocation and nodes. repeated UtilizationReport utilizationReports = 5;

-  // ID of RM, this will be used to identify which RM of the request comes from. string rmID = 6;
+  // ID of RM, this will be used to identify which RM of the request comes from. string rmID = 5;

   // RM should explicitly add application when allocation request also explictly belongs to application.
   // This is optional if allocation request doesn't belong to a application.
-(Independent allocation) repeated AddApplicationRequest newApplications = 8;
+(Independent allocation) repeated AddApplicationRequest newApplications = 6;

-  // RM can also remove applications, all allocation/allocation requests associated with the application will be removed repeated RemoveApplicationRequest removeApplications = 9;
+  // RM can also remove applications, all allocation/allocation requests associated with the application will be removed repeated RemoveApplicationRequest removeApplications = 7;
 }

 message UpdateResponse {